square/spincycle/docs/v2.0/develop/requests.md

 # Requests

 Requests are specified in YAML files.
-On startup, the Request Manager (RM) reads all specs: all the .yaml files in [specs.dir](/spincycle/v2.0/operate/configure#rm.specs.dir).
-Subdirectories are not currently supported, so be sure to combine all specs in one directory.
+On startup, the Request Manager (RM) reads and checks all specs: all the .yaml files in [specs.dir](/spincycle/v2.0/operate/configure#rm.specs.dir).
+All files in and under the specs directory ending with `.yaml` (case-insensitive) will be assumed to be specs files.

 All spec files have the same syntax.
 The RM combines specs from multiple files to complete a request.
 One sequence per file and descriptively named files help keep all the specs oranized and easy to find by humans.